Kalschatzi/learning_platform/content/module1/2-java-encapsulation.md

 ## Constants

 What if I don't want the name to ever change?
-We'll we can make that a constant value.
+We can make it a constant value.
 Constant values can be defined like

 ```java
 public final String ENVIRONMENT_NAME="production"